datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 Its a short script that encapsulates a complete workflow.
 Think of it as the sequence of necessary DataLad commands you would need to do in order to compute a job.
-You can save this script into your analysis dataset, e.g., as ``code/analysis_job.sh``
+You can save this script into your analysis dataset, e.g., as ``code/analysis_job.sh``, and make it executable (such that it is executed automatically by the program specified in the :term:`shebang`)using ``chmod +x code/analysis_job.sh``.

 **Job submission**:

-Job submission now only boils down to invoking the script for each participant with the relevant command line arguments (e.g., input and output files for the our artificial example) and the necessary environment variables (e.g., the job ID that determines the branch name that is created, and one that points to a lockfile created beforehand once in ``.git``).
+Job submission now only boils down to invoking the script for each participant with the relevant command line arguments (e.g., input files for our artificial example) and the necessary environment variables (e.g., the job ID that determines the branch name that is created, and one that points to a lockfile created beforehand once in ``.git``).
 Job scheduler such as HTCondor can typically do this with automatic variables.
 They for example have syntax that can identify subject IDs or consecutive file numbers from consistently named directory structure, access the job ID, loop through a predefined list of values or parameters, or use various forms of pattern matching.
 Examples of this are demonstrated `here <https://jugit.fz-juelich.de/inm7/training/htcondor/-/blob/master/03_define_jobs.md>`_.